Writing blog posts for your business is a brilliant way of building a conversation around your brand.

 Spammers link to spammy websites

-- Lack of engagement with others (spammers are not sociable creatures)
+- Lack of engagement with others (spammers shy away from genuine engagement).

-- Lots of advertising, especially ads that’ve been disguised as internal links, but take you to another site
+- Lots of advertising, especially ads that’ve been disguised as internal links, but that then take you to another site.

-Think very carefully about the link included with the comment in question — do you really want to be endorsing the subject matter?
+Think very carefully about any links that are included within comments.
+Do you really want to be endorsing the subject matter?
 Is it relevant to your site?

 Spammers use random email addresses